dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

     ]
 ```

-By default, this field is unset and any client may use the key (though the seal operation supports UnsealingInstructions that include `allow`, protecting against data being unsealed and read by unauthorized cilents.)
+By default, this field is unset and any client may use the key (though the seal operation supports UnsealingInstructions that include `allow`, protecting against data being unsealed and read by unauthorized clients.)

 Alas, issuing a request via an HTTPS url only allows the client to authenticate the server.
 Operating systems like iOS do not provide support for the DiceKeys app receiving a request to authenticate the client.
 Rather, the app can only ensure that the response is sent to one of the authorized URLs.
 Attackers, and other clients that are not authorized, can issue requests and have keys, unsealed messages, or other data sent to the prefixes you authorize.
 The apps and services you offer at those prefixes must be written to throw out responses to requests that they did not issue, and do so without leaking any data to attackers.